jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.8.14 RemoveSpurs

-Removes the spurs (pruning operation) from a Boolean line image.; intended to be used on the output of the LineThinning tool.
+Removes the spurs (pruning operation) from a Boolean line image.; intended to be used on the output of the LineThinning tool..

 *Parameters*: